 Ah, the kiss.
 You know: that warm, flushed feeling as your lips part and lock with another’s, that flutter in your stomach and your heart beating a mile a – hey, wait a minute!
 Because if you have food allergies or celiac disease, some of these sensations may indicate a less than romantic physical response.

-Consider this story from Sloane Miller, who a few years ago brought a new guy and an allergy-safe restaurant dinner to her New York apartment.
+Consider this story from Sloane Miller, who last August brought a new guy and an allergy-safe restaurant dinner to her New York apartment.
 After dinner, as the pair held and kissed, Miller got itchy.
 When she looked in the mirror, she was alarmed to see hives on her skin, like a red, bumpy map of where his lips had been, around her mouth, on her cheeks, and along her neck, clavicle and right shoulder.

 She couldn’t believe what was happening, and for a few frightening minutes, she blanked on what to do to stop the reaction.
 Now Miller is no novice when it comes to dating and food allergies.
 She is allergic to salmon, tree nuts, eggplant, melons, most tropical fruits and lemongrass.

 Her interest in her condition, combined with her background as a psycho-therapeutic social worker, have led to a career as a food allergy coach and the basis for her popular blog, “Please Don’t Pass the Nuts.”
 But no matter the extent of her knowledge, she and her date couldn’t pinpoint the cause of her reaction.
 It had to be something.
 But what?

 The next day, Miller’s GP and an allergist told her the cause was probably cashew residue caught in her date’s beard from a few nuts he’d eaten hours earlier.
 Ninety-nine per cent of the time, she could rattle off in her sleep safety measures for such a situation, but that evening she was rattled, period.